Resume Tips

 1. Start with a Clear and Objective Statement

-Include a concise objective statement that focuses on the specific area or job you are trying to reach.
-The objective statement should communicate your career goals and indicate how your hiring would benefit the employer.
+Include an objective, concise and clear statement that emphasizes the specific role or industry you are seeking.
+Your statement should highlight your career goals and demonstrate how your hiring would benefit the employer.

 2. Tailor Your Resume for Each Job Application